quux00/mybatis-koans/README.md

 ### I prefer Apache Ant

 When using the ant for the koans, you will not have any dependency management system.
-You will need to put (or symlink to) the jar file dependencies in the `mybatis-koans/lib` directory.
+You will need to put (or symlink) the jar file dependencies in the `mybatis-koans/lib` directory.
 For example, here is what my `lib` directory looks like:

     $ ls -l
     lrwxrwxrwx 1 (...) junit4.jar -> /home/midpeter444/java/lib/junit4.jar